Loginistaken/ASCI-Wiz-Dimensional-Chip-250-miner-gas-energy-recyle/zz RQC-ASIC-II.md

 🏆 FINAL SCORE:

-    ✅ RQC ASIC-II V2 is approximately _600% better_ on average than the Wiz-Dimensional‑Chip‑Chip when measuring across AI, mining, thermals, and bus performance.
+    ✅ RQC ASIC-II V2 is approximately _600% better_ on average than the Wiz-Dimensional‑Chip when measuring across AI, mining, thermals, and bus performance.

 ⚠️ Note: